Alternate Currencies#

 On invoice suggestions#

 If a payment plan is available, an invoice suggestion will include every payment plan line until all are posted as billed in full.
-Only when you create a final invoice to bill the entire job can you turn invoices based on a payment plan into credit memos.
+Only when you create a final invoice to bill the entire project can you turn invoices based on a payment plan into credit memos.

 For a suggestion, choose the Search icon, enter Invoice Suggestion, and then choose the related link.
 On the ribbon, choose Create Suggestion Lines.